by Eaman Elhadri

 Think of this post as a small gentle nudge; a soft and simple suggestion.

-Watch the Accompanying YouTube Video Series!
+Watch the Accompanying YouTube video series!

-Tip #1 – Remembrance of The Creator
+Tip #1 – Remember The Creator

 Remembering The Creator (dhikr) brings great benefits, such as spiritual well-being, tranquility, and softening of the heart.
 Allah AWJ says (interpretation of the meaning):